Exhaust smoke and coolant diagnostic guide

 • !Bubbles in the expansion tank or pressure building quickly.

-• !Rough running, misfire or difficult starting.
+• !Rough running, misfire or difficult cold starts.

 • !Milky oil or oily residue in the coolant.